-I realized that I still needed to heal from my past abortions.
-So, I went through just about every post abortion bible study known to man, and I healed a little bit more.
+I realized that I still needed to heal from my past abortions, so I went through just about every post abortion bible study known to man, and I healed a little bit more.
 I was at peace about my own abortions.
 I knew they were wrong.
 I regretted both of those decisions, but I knew I could move on from those memories, those two grievous mistakes.

-Ever since And Then There Were None was established in June of 2012, we have helped 139 abortion clinic workers through our ministry looking for support, healing, and compassion.
-They were able to find a safe place in us, and hopefully we have helped them find forgiveness in Christ.
+Ever since And Then There Were None was established in June 2012, to this day, we have helped 139 abortion clinic workers through our ministry looking for support, healing, and compassion.
+They were able to find a safe place in us and, hopefully, we have helped them find forgiveness in Christ.

 Now, it’s been over five years since I walked out of Planned Parenthood’s doors, and I can honestly say that I have never looked back.
 I have never wondered if I made the right decision.
 I have never questioned my decision to leave.
 I know it was the right decision.

 I could only see one more piece to close that chapter of my life, I wanted to walk through that empty building one last time.
 I wanted to hold my husband’s hand and relive those memories, only so I could finally put them to rest.
 I wanted to walk in each room and pray.
 I just wanted that closure.

 I wanted to pull into that parking lot, but I couldn’t make myself do it at first.
 I drove by at least three times before I finally turned my wheel and pulled in.
-I instinctively pulled into that second to last parking spot, the same spot I had parked in for eight years.
+I instinctively pulled into the second to last parking spot, the same spot I had parked in for eight years.
 I decided to move my car closer to the building.

 Thousands of those ultrasound pictures flashed through my brain, the pictures of the perfectly round heads of these innocent babies.
 We would measure them to find out how far along the women were in their pregnancy.
-I look at those shelves in my office and I see the folders that held all of the lab records for each woman who had an abortion.
+I look at those shelves in my office and I see the folders that used to hold all of the lab records for each woman who had an abortion.
 I see the folders of the “POC Examination” sheets, the papers that we signed when we had found all of the body parts after each abortion.

 You would look in and see a large empty space next to my desk.
 I see a small conference table that sat there.
-It was where I had interviewed applicants.
-It’s where we sat as I would lie to them about our “mission” at Planned Parenthood.
+That was where I interviewed applicants, where we sat as I would lie to them about our “mission” at Planned Parenthood.

 “We want to reduce the number of abortions,” I would tell them.
 That was just a lie.
 We didn’t care about those women who came to us.
 We just wanted their money.
-The time spent at that small table was my first opportunity to brainwash these potential employees about all of the “good” that we were doing at Planned Parenthood.
+The time spent at that small table was my first opportunity to brainwash these potential employees about all of the “good” we were doing at Planned Parenthood.

 I slowly walked to the window to the right of me and looked in.
 You would see a small room with a kitchenette.
-You would realize that this room must have been a staff break room, but I look in and see all of us standing around a table, grabbing a bite to eat in between abortion procedures.
+You would realize this room must have been a staff break room, but I look in and see all of us standing around a table, grabbing a bite to eat in between abortion procedures.
 I see us all laughing as the abortionist would tell us his greatest “abortion stories.”
 I remember us looking out that window and mocking the pro-lifers outside who were praying for all of us.